Is Your Dog Suffering From Corneal Ulcer? Here Are The BEST Home Remedies To Use

 Some key examples that you should take note of include ehrlichiosis or tick fever, Lyme disease, conjunctivitis or pink eye, canine influenza, as well as leptospirosis.

-Specific Illnesses
+Specific illnesses

 There are specific illnesses that can directly cause corneal ulcer in dogs or may increase your canine family member’s risk that he will be prone to this health problem.
 These illnesses are hypothyroidism, diabetes, keratoconjunctivitis sicca or “dye eye,” and epithelial dystrophy.
+These health issues may sometimes involve the administration of fluorescein stain to measure tear production and to help ulcers heal.

 Next up, I’ll walk you through the indicators of corneal ulcer in dogs that you should keep an eye on…

-Corneal ulcer dog symptoms to look out for
+Corneal ulcer symptoms

 The following are the symptoms of corneal ulcer in dogs.
 I’ve also arranged it from the slightest to the most severe so you can have a mental picture of how this health issue tends to progress:

-• Unexplained hiding
+• Unexplained hiding (common in uncomplicated ulcers)

-• Lack of interest to play
+• Lack of interest in play

 • Excessive whining and groaning

-• Constant pawing of the affected eye
+• Constant pawing at the affected eye

 • Excessive blinking